 - Cooked Bacon Bits — Smoky, salty pops of flavor that take this savory monkey bread over the top.

-- Faster Version — Swap frozen yeast rolls for canned buttermilk biscuit dough to skip the rise time.
+- Shortcut option: Swap frozen rolls for canned biscuit dough if you want to skip the rise time.

-- Partially Thaw the Dough — Let the frozen rolls sit at room temp for about 30 minutes, or microwave 3–4 minutes.
-Slightly frozen dough is easier to cut.
+- Partially thaw the dough: Let frozen rolls sit at room temperature for about 30 minutes.
+Slightly firm dough is much easier to cut and handle.

 Savory Monkey Bread Recipe